-Our clinical trials have been, and may in the future be, affected by the COVID-19 pandemic.
-For example, at the onset of the COVID-19 pandemic, some of our clinical trial sites, including, as noted above, our Phase 2 clinical trial for CBP-307 for CD, experienced slow-down of enrollment of new patients in clinical trials, denied access to site monitors and otherwise impacted certain operations.
+Our clinical trials have been, and may in the future be, affected by COVID-19.
+For example, some of our clinical trial sites experienced slow-down of enrollment of new patients in clinical trials, denied access to site monitors and were otherwise impacted in some of their operations.
 Similarly, our ability to recruit and retain principal investigators and site staff who, as healthcare providers, may have heightened exposure to COVID-19, may be adversely impacted.
-We and our CROs have also made certain adjustments to the operation of our trials in an effort to ensure the monitoring and safety of patients and minimize risks to trial integrity during the pandemic in accordance with the guidance issued by the FDA on March 18, 2020 and most recently updated on December 4, 2020, and may need to make further adjustments in the future.
+We and our CROs have also made some adjustments to the operation of our trials in an effort to ensure the monitoring and safety of patients and minimize risks to trial integrity during the pandemic in accordance with the guidance issued by the FDA on March 18, 2020 and most recently updated on January 27, 2021, and may need to make further adjustments in the future.
 Many of these adjustments are new and untested, may not be effective in mitigating risks, and may have unforeseen effects on the enrollment, progress and completion of these trials and the findings from these trials.
 These events could delay our clinical trials, increase the cost of completing our clinical trials and negatively impact the integrity, reliability or robustness of the data from our clinical trials.

-In addition, quarantines, shelter-in-place and similar government orders related to COVID-19 or other infectious diseases, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, could adversely affect personnel at third-party manufacturing facilities upon which we rely, or the availability or cost of materials, which could disrupt the supply chain for our product candidates.
+In addition, quarantines, shelter-in-place and similar government orders related to COVID-19 or other epidemic or infectious diseases, or the perception that such orders, shutdowns or other restrictions on the conduct of business operations could occur, could adversely affect personnel at third-party manufacturing facilities upon which we rely, or the availability or cost of materials, which could disrupt the supply chain for our product candidates.
 To the extent our suppliers and service providers are unable to comply with their obligations under our agreements with them or they are otherwise unable to deliver or are delayed in delivering goods and services to us due to the COVID-19 pandemic, our ability to continue meeting clinical supply demand for our product candidates or otherwise advancing development of our product candidates may become impaired.